Kyledelrosario/hello-world/README.md

 This is my first repository.

-I'm an aspiring developer and I hope to do accomplish great things someday.
+I'm an aspiring developer and I hope to accomplish great things someday.